Get a safe summer glow.

 Skin Care: Hydrate

-As the saying goes, water is the source of all life – and there’s truth in that when it comes to our bodies which are made up of up to 60% water.
+As the saying goes, water is the source of all life – and there’s truth in that when it comes to our bodies which are made up of around 60% water.
 Water flushes the body of toxins, keeps our joints lubricated, supports our kidney function and other organs.
 It also has a positive impact on our skin.
 So how does upping your intake help?
 While indoors, it’s easy to carry on with our daily tasks forgetting to have a drink in hand or close by.
 Dehydration can cause our skin to become more vulnerable, dry and – again – lead to premature ageing (gah!).
 So while it’s important for the kids to rehydrate if they’ve been tearing around the house all day, mama and papa should also reach for a drop of the good stuff (read: water) to stay healthy and youthful!

 It’s recommended that 5 to 8-year-olds should drink around five glasses (1 litre), 9 to 12-year-olds seven glasses (1.5 litres), and children 13 years and over (and adults) should have approximately 8 to 10 glasses (2 litres) a day.